Overactive Bladder (OAB)

 If you think you have a problem, don't wait.
 OAB can get in the way of your work, social life, relationships, exercise and sleep.
 But you don't have to allow OAB symptoms to limit your life—there are treatments available to help.
 If you think you have OAB, please see your healthcare professional.

 The Urology Care Foundation's It's Time to Talk About OAB campaign offers tools and resources to help you Get the Facts.
 Get Diagnosed.
 Take Control.
+Watch a video about other people taking control of their OAB.

 What is Overactive Bladder (OAB) and what are the symptoms of OAB?